 On March 27, 2012, we entered into a settlement related to environmental litigation.
-As a result of the settlement, we expect to recognize a pre-tax gain in our fiscal third quarter of approximately \$6.7 million.
-Such gain consists of contingent amounts previously received but not recognized into income as well as amounts that we expect to receive in the third quarter.
-We anticipate this gain will positively impact our third quarter earnings by approximately \$0.21 per diluted common share.
+As a result of the settlement, we recognized a gain of approximately \$6.7 million, which was recorded as a reduction of selling and administrative expenses, in our fiscal third quarter.
+Such gain consisted of contingent amounts previously received but not recognized into income as well as amounts that we received in the third quarter.
+This gain positively impacted our third quarter earnings by \$0.21 per diluted common share.

-Thirteen weeks ended February 25, 2012 compared with thirteen weeks ended February 26, 2011
+Thirteen weeks ended May 26, 2012 compared with thirteen weeks ended May 28, 2011